Medical Laboratory Science Professional Program/Internship

-To earn a Bachelor of Science, major in Medical Laboratory Science, a student must complete North Dakota State University's general education and MLS major curriculum requirements which include a 12-month didactic and clinical internship within a NAACLS-affiliated hospital program.
-Completion of the internship qualifies the student for a national certifying exam for Medical Laboratory Science.
+To earn a Bachelor of Science, major in Medical Laboratory Science, a student must complete North Dakota State University's general education and MLS major course requirements, which include an 11-12-month full-time professional class and clinical experience/internship within an affiliated hospital MLS program.

-The internship consists of lecture and "hands-on" benchwork in phlebotomy, clinical chemistry, hematology, immunology, immunohematology, urinalysis, microbiology, education, management, and research methods.
+The professional-level internship is a rigorous full-time, 40-hour/week commitment to learning the theory and competencies of MLS.
+The internship includes lecture and "hands-on" bench instruction in phlebotomy, clinical chemistry, hematology, immunology, immunohematology, urinalysis, microbiology, education, management, and research methods.

-Students apply to the internship during the fall semester of the year they will have completed all required courses on campus.
+Declared pre-professional MLS majors at NDSU apply to the internship during the fall semester of the year they will have completed all required courses on campus and meet the grade-point-average requirements and essential functions established by the affiliated hospital program.
 Admission to an internship is selective and based upon:

 - cumulative and science grade point averages